Antigua and Barbuda prefers repatriation of Choksi from Dominica to India directly: Local media | Law-Order

 - India

-''The preference of the Cabinet of Antigua and Barbuda is for Choksi to be repatriated to India from Dominica,'' the Cabinet minutes said.
+Later, speaking to media Information Minister Melford Nicholas said intelligence agencies briefed the Cabinet on the circumstances leading to Choksi's disappearance from Antigua and Barbuda but refused to say anything further calling the information classified.
+When asked about the mystery woman allegedly involved in the disappearance, he said he cannot speculate on the matter.

-Choksi had mysteriously gone missing on May 23 from Antigua and Barbuda where he was staying since 2018 as a citizen.
+Choksi had mysteriously gone missing on May 23 from Antigua and Barbuda where he has been staying since 2018 as a citizen.

 He was detained in neighbouring island country Dominica for illegal entry after a possible romantic escapade with his rumoured girlfriend.